jaredly/j2/docs/Hash Addressed.md

 - multiple dispatch without any ambiguity ok yeah that is quite nice to have
 - indelible track record of everything you've done
+	- yeah this is a big deal.
+Change an implementation without having to worry about the places it's being used.
 - incremental building for free99
 	- at least up until monomorphization